 Spousal maintenance, also known as alimony or spousal support, is awarded at the discretion of the court or negotiated out of court as part of an overall divorce settlement.
 It is most commonly awarded in longer marriages, as when one spouse is a high earner and the other has stayed at home or put a career on hold to raise the children.
 Rehabilitative alimony of fixed duration is sometimes awarded to allow a lesser-earning spouse to go back to school or re-establish a career.

-Divorce lawyer DeAnne Dulas has extensive experience in family law, including high-asset divorces seeking and defending against an award of spousal maintenance.
-She can give a sound legal opinion on whether alimony would apply in your case, including the approximate amount and duration if awarded.
+Our divorce lawyers have extensive experience in family law, including high-asset divorces seeking and defending against an award of spousal maintenance.
+We can give a sound legal opinion on whether alimony would apply in your case, including the approximate amount and duration if awarded.
 The court considers many criteria, such as income disparity, length of the marriage, age and health of the spouses, and education or employable skills.
-DeAnne Dulas can gauge whether or not these factors trend in your favor and she can take appropriate action to argue for or against the award.
+We can gauge whether or not these factors trend in your favor and can take appropriate action to argue for or against the award.

 Spousal maintenance awards can also be modified or terminated by petitioning the court if there has been a substantial change in circumstances, such as a job promotion, job loss or remarriage.

-Contact our office today at 651-686-8800 to set up a free, no-obligation consultation.
+Contact our office to set up a free, no-obligation consultation.
 Our family law lawyers practice across the Twin Cities, including Dakota, Washington, Hennepin, Scott, Carver, Ramsey, Goodhue and Anoka counties, and in greater Minnesota.